-Current amounts owed by related parties forming part of Mizzi Organisation are presented net of expected credit loss allowances in respect of trade receivables of €1,853,982 (2021: €1,693,647), and in respect of other receivables of €1,647,103 (2021: €1,729,703).
-Non-current amounts owed by related party forming part of Mizzi Organisation are receivable within five years from the end of the reporting period and are net of credit loss allowances attributable to other receivables amounting to €237,288 (2021: €469,213).
+Current amounts owed by related parties forming part of Mizzi Organisation are presented net of expected credit loss allowances in respect of trade receivables of €1,701,405 (2022: €1,653,981), and in respect of other receivables of €1,510,158 (2022: €1,647,103).
+Non-current amounts owed by related party forming part of Mizzi Organisation are receivable within five years from the end of the reporting period and are net of credit loss allowances attributable to other receivables amounting to €361,100 (2022: €237,288).

 Current other receivables include the amounts deposited in court with respect to the matters disclosed in Note 24(b) to the financial statements, together with other amounts receivable in the ordinary course of business.
-They further include the current portion of the advances to a third party described below for an amount of €156,480 (2021: nil).

-Non-current other receivables represent amounts owed by a third party under the Maltese beverage container refund scheme.
-These non-current amounts are unsecured, subject to interest at 2.75% per annum and repayable as follows:
+Other receivables further include amounts owed by a third party under the Maltese beverage container refund scheme.
+These amounts are unsecured, subject to interest at 2.75% per annum and repayable as follows: